TressaPark/9.2-Good-README-Generator/README.md

 ## Motivation
 <input type="text" name= "motivation" value="">Project at Northwestern University Coding Bootcamp
 ## Contributors
-Contributor or contributors for this project are <input type="text" name="contributors" value="">Tressa Park and tutor Vivian Nguyen
+Contributor or contributors for this project are <input type="text" name="contributors" value="">Tressa Park tutor Vivian Nguyen
 ## Tech Used
 Tech used for this project is <input type="text" name="tech" value="">node.js
 ## Build Status
 Build status for this project is <input type="text" name="build" value="">complete
 ## License
-License for this project is <input type="text" name="license" value ="">none
+License for this project is <input type="text" name="license" value ="">no license
 ## Tests
 <input type="text" name="tests" value="">no tests
 ## Installations